nsolov/templated_email/README.md

 ## Quick Start

-### Using the package
+### Using the package within Interoperability productions
 1. Install the package
 2. Create credentials `http://{hostname}:{port}/csp/user/EnsPortal.Credentials.zen` to access SMTP server
-3. Add Business Operation [TemplatedEmail.BusinessOperation](src/TemplatedEmail/BusinessOperation.cls) to your production
+3. Add Business Operation [TemplatedEmail.BusinessOperation](src/TemplatedEmail/BusinessOperation.cls) to your production.
+4. On the Production configuration page, configure the Business Operation as you would for any operation using the EnsLib.EMail.OutboundAdapter:
+- Set the SMTP server, port, credentials, etc.
+- Additionally, you may specify the TemplateFolder setting to define the directory where your templates are stored (optional)
-4. Use [TemplatedEmail.MailMessage](src/TemplatedEmail/EmailRequest.cls) to start the operation
+5. Use [TemplatedEmail.EmailRequest](src/TemplatedEmail/EmailRequest.cls) to trigger the operation

-5. On Production configuration page for "emails" business operation specify your smtp server, port and credentials
+### Using from ObjectScript

+Anywhere in your ObjectScript code where you use %Net.MailMessage, you can replace it with [TemplatedEmail.MailMessage](src/TemplatedEmail/MailMessage.cls).

+This extended class provides two additional methods:
+ - applyBodyTemplate() — renders and sets the email body using a Jinja2 + Markdown template
+ - applySubjectTemplate() — renders and sets the email subject using a Jinja2 template

+This allows you to easily integrate dynamic templated content into your emails.

 ### Components Description
 1. **TemplatedEmail.TemplateService** - utility class that contents methods for templates processing